Information in English

 Austria and WorldSkills

-The provider organisation of WorldSkills – i.e. professional competitions with some 900 participants – is the non-profit organisation WorldSkills International, which was founded in 1953 and the Secretariat of which is seated in the Netherlands.
+The provider organisation of WorldSkills – i.e. professional competitions with some 1.400 participants – is the non-profit organisation WorldSkills International (WSI), which was founded in 1953 and the Secretariat of which is seated in the Netherlands.

 The Austrian Federal Economic Chamber has been a member of WorldSkills International since 1958 and has regularly sent participants to compete since 1961.
 In 1983 competitions were held in Linz, Upper Austria, with 300 competitors.

 This country has come out as the winning nation or ranked among the top 3 in the national ranking several times.
-Since 1961 a total of 476 participants have competed for Austria and have been able to win 195 medals – 71 gold, 58 silver, 66 bronze and 175 "Medallion for Excellence" diplomas.
+Since 1961 a total of 597 participants have competed for Austria and have been able to win 218 medals – 81 gold, 66 silver, 71 bronze and 209 "Medallion for Excellence" diplomas.

 Austria and EuroSkills

-ESPO’s main objective is to promote skills’ excellence, vocational education and training and craftsmanship, with a focus on young European people.
-The competition aims to upgrade technical and vocational training paths and, in this way, show the EU’s competitiveness.
+WorldSkills Europe’s main objective is to promote skills’ excellence, vocational education and training, and craftsmanship, with a focus on young European people.
+The competition aims to upgrade technical and vocational training paths and, in this way, to show the EU’s competitiveness.

-These excellent successes – both in the WorldSkills and the EuroSkills – have only been possible thanks to the consistent and generous support by Austrian training companies, the Economic Chamber organisation, the Federal Ministry of Economy, Family and Youth, and the Federal Ministry for Education, Arts and Culture, the outstanding commitment of many honorary experts who coach the participants before and during the contest, train them professionally in their specialist field and also accompany them mentally on their way to the winners’ rostrum.
+These excellent successes – both in the WorldSkills and the EuroSkills – have only been possible thanks to the consistent and generous support by Austrian training companies, the Economic Chamber organisation, the Austrian Federal Ministry of Education, Science and Research and the Austrian Federal Ministry for Digital and Economic Affairs, the outstanding commitment of many honorary experts who coach the participants before and during the contest, train them professionally in their specialist field and also accompany them mentally on their way to the winners’ rostrum.

 To qualify, every Austrian participant first of all needs to take part successfully in the Austrian championships.